 - Notices Sent to Owner after the Plan of Expropriation is Registered –

-- Notice of Expropriation – Provides legal notice of the expropriation and the rights of an owner to compensation.
+- Notice of Expropriation – This provides legal notice of the expropriation and the rights of an owner to compensation.
 See Section 10(1) of Expropriations Act

-- Notice of Election – Lets an owner choose the valuation date for the purpose of determining compensation.
+- Notice of Election – This notice lets an owner choose the valuation date for the purpose of determining compensation.
 The date can be:

 - A date shortly before the Hearing of Necessity, if one takes place See Section 10(2)(a) of Expropriations Act;